DRIVER-EU/test-bed-design/doc/developers.md

 ## Data services and data sets

-Within a trial or exercise, we need to create a virtual environment where we can safely experiment.
-This virtual environment is created using data, such as maps, census data, height data, power lines, cell towers, hospitals and care providers, etc. As it is a lot of work to create such a rich data environment, the effort should be shared among the trial owners, solution and simulator providers.
+Within a Trial or exercise, we need to create a virtual environment where we can safely experiment.
+This virtual environment is created using data, such as maps, census data, height data, power lines, cell towers, hospitals and care providers, etc. As it is a lot of work to create such a rich data environment, the effort should be shared among the Trial owners, solution and simulator providers.
 Not only to reduce the workload for a specific organisation, but also to make sure that all parties use the same data.
 Otherwise, a traffic simulator may use a different roadmap than the simulator that provides a 3D environment, and some roads may be blocked by buildings.

 In many cases, real-world data is used, optionally enriched with scenario-specific information.
 Sometimes, a virtual environment is created, based on real-world data but with altered names.